suchithms19/resume_auto_fill/README.md

 ## Usage

 1. Click on the extension icon in your Chrome toolbar to open the extension
-2. Add your information by clicking the "Add New Field" button
+2. Browse different categories in the left sidebar (Personal, Education, Experience, etc.)
-3. Fill in the field label, value, and select a category
+3. Click any field in the right panel to copy its value to your clipboard
-4. To copy any field value to clipboard, click on the "Copy" button or the field value itself
+4. Add new fields by clicking "Add New Field" at the bottom of the sidebar
-5. Edit or delete fields as needed
+5. Fill in the field label, value, and keep or change the current category
-6. Use the search bar to find specific information
+6. All data is automatically saved and synced if you're signed into Chrome

 ## Project Structure